Wayne Highlands School District is CLOSED on Friday, November 22, 2024.

 9. Access by students and minors to material that is harmful to minors or is determined inappropriate for minors in accordance with Board policy.

-11. Transmission of material likely to be offensive or objectionable to recipients.
+11. Transmission of material that a reasonable person would know likely to be offensive or objectionable to recipients.

-16. Loading or using of unauthorized games, programs, files, or other electronic media.
+15. Loading or accessing unauthorized games, programs, files, or other electronic media.

-18. Destruction, modification, abuse or unauthorized access to network hardware, software and files.
+17. Destruction, modification, abuse or unauthorized access to network hardware, software, systems and files.

 Security

-System security is protected through the use of passwords.
+System security is protected through the use of passwords and/or encryption and district security procedures.
 Failure to adequately protect or update passwords could result in unauthorized access to personal or district files.
-To protect the integrity of the system, the following guidelines shall be followed:
+To protect the integrity of the system, the following guidelines shall be followed:[23][27][28]

-1. Employees and students shall not reveal their passwords to another individual.
+1. Employees and students and other authorized users shall not reveal their passwords to another individual.

 2. Users are not to access another person's account or use a computer that has been logged in under another student's or employee's name.